IAliceBobI/sy-tomato-plugin/README.md

 # Changelog

+## 2024-08-08

+* Bidirectional interlinking: Text can be omitted for the link.

 ## 2024-08-06

 * fastnote: Create file with Ctrl+N, locate the last file with Ctrl+Alt+N. Need to enable from the settings.